 Name of Program Objective Timeframe in Housing Element Status of Program Implementation a case-by-case basis.
 For rehabilitation projects, such as installation of ramps or interior modifications, the City processes these requests for reasonable accommodation over the counter.
 No special review is required and therefore, will not constrain the rehabilitation of housing.
 Some projects require modifications to development standards to accommodate persons with disabilities.
 The City reviews requests for reasonable accommodation at the staff level.
-The Community Development Director will review and approve requests for reasonable accommodation using the following criteria: The request for reasonable accommodation will be used by an individual with a disability protected by applicable fair housing laws; The requested accommodation is necessary to make housing available to an individual with a disability protected by applicable fair housing laws; The requested accommodation would not impose an undue financial or administrative burden on the City; and The requested accommodation would not require a fundamental alteration in the nature of the City's land 15.
-Regional Partnership for Affordable Housing participate in regional efforts and coordinate with Housing Authority through phone calls and meetings to expand affordable housing opportunities and to meet the housing and supportive service needs of the homeless.
-Continue to participate in regional efforts to reduce homelessness by continuing to attend Placer Consortium on Homelessness The City has maintained its relationship with Placer Consortium on Homelessness (PCOH) and Placer Collaborative Network (PCN), which conducts regular counts of the local homeless population in Placer County.
+The Community Development Director will review and approve requests for reasonable accommodation will be used by an individual with a disability protected by applicable fair housing laws; The requested accommodation is necessary to make housing available to an individual with a disability protected by applicable fair housing laws; The requested accommodation would not impose an undue financial or administrative burden on the City; and The requested accommodation would not require a fundamental alteration in the nature of the City's land 15.
+Regional Partnership for Affordable Housing use and zoning program.
+Recognizing the regional nature of issues relating to affordable housing and homelessness, Rocklin will participate in regional efforts and coordinate with neighboring City of Roseville, Roseville Housing Authority, County of Placer, and Placer County Housing Authority in the provision of social services and housing assistance to lower and moderate income persons, including extremely low income households and the homeless.
+Continue to coordinate with the City of Roseville, the Roseville Housing Authority, County of Placer, and the Placer County Housing Authority through phone calls and meetings to expand affordable housing opportunities and to meet the housing and supportive service needs of the homeless.
+Continue to participate in regional efforts to reduce homelessness by continuing to attend Placer Consortium on Homelessness (PCOH) meetings, when appropriate.
+In The City has maintained its relationship with Placer Consortium on Homelessness (PCOH) and Placer Collaborative Network (PCN), which conducts regular counts of the local homeless population in Placer County.
 In addition, CDBG funds were allocated to The Gathering Inn, from 2013-2016, to assist the homeless in Rocklin with

 Name of Program Objective Timeframe in Housing Element Status of Program Implementation

 addition, the City will continue to maintain social, health, and case

 its relationship with PCOH and Placer management services.
 In addition

-· · · · · · · · · · · · · · · · · · · to the CDBG funds, the City also
+Collaborative Network (PCN) which conduct to the CDBG funds, the City also

 regular counts of the local homeless provided an additional \$20,000 in

 population in Placer County.
 General Fund monies in 2015 to

 support the efforts of The

 Gathering Inn in 2015. \$30,000 in

 Low- and Moderate-Income

 Housing Asset Funds were

 allocated to the Gathering Inn in

 2017 and \$50,000 in Low- and

 Moderate-Income Housing Asset

 Funds were allocated to the

 Gathering Inn each year in 2018

 and 2019.
 CDBG funds were

 allocated to the Salvation Army in

 2019 to assist individuals with an

 eviction notice with one-time

 rental assistance or deposit

 assistance.

 Rocklin City staff along with other

 regional stakeholders have

 actively participated in a series of

 meetings since 2015 led by Placer

 County Health and Human

 Services and the Homeless

 Resource Council of the Sierras

 analyzing the need for a 24/7

 Shelter in South Placer County as

 well as other permanent housing

 solutions for the homeless.
 These

 meetings are expected to

 continue and result in better